 UC/CSU approved course

-This course is designed for novice art students and requires a basic understanding of computers and digital media.
-Students will learn and apply the elements and principles of design to various digital art projects including digital drawing and painting, photography, animations, and novice video production pieces.
+This course is designed for novice art students and requires an understanding of computers and digital media.
+Students will learn and apply the elements and principles of design to various digital art projects including digital drawing and painting, photography, animation, and video production.
 They will use both desktop computers and iPads to create and manipulate images using Adobe Creative Suite and Affinity Designer.
 This course and Visual Art 1: Studio are similar, and it is not recommended that students take both courses.
 This course satisfies the prerequisite for all Visual Art 2 courses.

 UC/CSU approved course